When we’re talking about the stages of a breakup, what we’re really discussing are grief stages. You’ve probably heard a lot about them already.

-Acccpetance is the final stage of the grieving process.
-However, it doesn’t relate to happiness, as many assume.
+Acceptance is the final stage of a breakup.
+However, it doesn’t relate to happiness, as many people assume.
 It more so means that you’re starting to find peace after your breakup.

 If you and your ex didn’t rekindle things, moving on becomes inevitable — it becomes your only choice.
 But if you did reconcile, serious work will have to be done to make your relationship work long-term.

-For starters, both partners will have to be willing to work on themselves and focus on critical things in their relationship — their insecurities, boundaries, compatibility, etc. That’s the only way to establish a fulfilling, healthy and lasting relationship and prevent future heartbreak.
+For one, both partners will have to be willing to work on themselves and focus on critical things in their relationship — their insecurities, boundaries, compatibility, etc. That’s literally the only way to establish a fulfilling, healthy and lasting relationship and prevent future heartbreak.